clgerhardt/Group_chat/sean.md

 Originallly the code was broken up into Server, User, and Message.
 We then realized message does not need it's own seperate class after it was done.
-That is when we split up work for the Server between Christian and myself and assigned the User class to josh.
+That is when we split up work for the Server between Christian and myself and assigned the User class to Josh.
-Christian and I had some trouble determinining what part of the server needed
+Christian and I had some trouble determinining what part of the server needed to be in a thread.
+We also helped Josh figure out the input and output threads for the User which helps prevent blocking and lag.
+Before this was implemented messages would only appear for a user if they sent a message at which point all messages would be printed to the terminal.
+We collaborated mostly in person and used paired programming.
+Anything done outside of class was uploaded to github.